bsstahl/CognitiveInheritance/Posts/Three-Awesome-Months.md

 ## Keep up With Me

-I maintain a list of my presentations, both past and upcoming, on the [Community Speaker](http://www.cognitiveinheritance.com/page/Speaking-Engagements.aspx) page of this blog.
-I also try to document my conference experiences on [Twitter](https://twitter.com/bsstahl).
+I maintain a list of my presentations, both past and upcoming, on the [Community Speaker]({PathToRoot}/Pages/Speaking-Engagements.aspx) page of this blog.
+I also try to document my conference experiences on Twitter [@bsstahl](https://twitter.com/bsstahl).
 If you are going to be attending any of these events, please be sure to ping me on Twitter and let me know.